JulieMurray/buildr-documentation/user/pages/02.layout/08.hiding-rows-at-different-screensizes/docs.md

 An important part of responsive design is being able to hide, show or otherwise control the appearance of elements at various screensizes.

-Zen Grid Framework 5 themes have the capacity to hide entire rows at various screen sizes from within the template settings.
+ZGFv5 themes have the capacity to hide entire rows at various screen sizes from within the template settings.
 Specific modules can be hidden at various screensizes by applying a module class to the instance of the module you would like to hide.

 ## Hiding rows of modules